xshche05/IJA-2024-team-project/readme.txt

 The application provides functionalities to simulate robot movements, obstacle placements, and various robot interactions within a defined area.

-How to Build:
+1. How to Build:

 mvn package

-How to create the documentation:
+2. How to create the documentation:

 mvn javadoc:javadoc

-How to Start the Application:
+3. How to Start the Application:

 java -jar ./target/robot-1.0.jar

+ALL-IN-ONE:

+mvn package && mvn javadoc:javadoc && java -jar ./target/robot-1.0.jar

 This commands will compile the project and packages it into a runnable jar file located in the ./target directory.
 And will launch the graphical user interface of the simulator, where you can start interacting with the mobile robots.